W. A. C. Bennett: Early business career

 Bennett opened a hardware store in 1927, in partnership with another man, and married May Bennett soon afterwards.
 Bennett was able to sell his interest just before the 1929 Stock Market crash.
-He decided to leave the tough Alberta economic conditions.

-He moved with his family to the Okanagan Valley, in the interior of British Columbia, settling in Kelowna.
+He decided to leave the tough Alberta economic conditions and moved with his family to the Okanagan Valley, in the interior of British Columbia, settling in Kelowna.
 There he opened his own hardware store, known as Bennett's Hardware.
 A successful merchant, he served as President of the Kelowna Board of Trade from 1937 to 1939.

 In 1932 Bennett, Giuseppe Guezzi, and Pasquale "Cap" Capozzi established a wine-making company to produce wine from the vast surplus of Okanagan apples that were going to waste during the Depression.
 Three years later Bennett and Capozzi, both teetotalers, concluded that there was no market for their apple wines.
 They switched to making wines from California grapes.
 In 1936 they established Calona Wines, the name a phonetic spelling of Kelowna.
 Bennett departed the company in 1940 to enter politics.

 Enters politics

 Bennett joined the British Columbia Conservative Party.
 He ran for the South Okanagan nomination for the 1937 provincial election for the British Columbia Legislative Assembly, but was unsuccessful.
 In 1941, he won the Conservative Party nomination and the general election.
-Following that election, the Conservative and Liberal parties voted to govern in coalition, an arrangement formally titled the British Columbia Coalition Organization.
+Following that election, the Conservative and Liberal parties voted to govern in coalition.

 As a coalitionist, Bennett was re-elected in 1945.
 He resigned the seat in 1948 in order to run as Progressive Conservative candidate in the Yale federal by-election of that year, but did not win.
 Regaining the Coalition nomination for the South Okanagan seat, Bennett was returned to the British Columbia Legislative Assembly in the 1949 provincial election.

 After failing in his bid to become leader of the provincial Progressive Conservative Party in 1951, Bennett left the party to sit as an independent member.
 In December of that year, he took out a membership in the Social Credit League.